-All organisations that provide NHS or adult social care must follow the accessible information standard by law by 31st July 2016.
+As an organisations that provides NHS or adult social care we must follow the accessible information standard by law

 The aim of the accessible information standard is to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need.

 As part of the accessible information standard, organisations that provide NHS or adult social care must do five things.
-They must:
+We will

 - Ask people if they have any information or communication needs, and find out how to meet their needs.